When is the application deadline?

-All applicants are required to submit the following: application with fee, transcripts, portfolio, two letters of recommendation, and a statement of purpose—all of which can be submitted online.
+All applicants are required to submit the following: online application with fee, transcripts, portfolio, two letters of recommendation, and a statement of purpose—all of which can be submitted online.
 The GRE is required for M.Arch applicants.
 Submission of a TOEFL or IELTS score is required for international applicants whose native language is not English.
 Applicants to the M.S.
 Architecture and M.S.
 Architecture and Urban Design programs must have earned a Bachelor of Architecture (five-year B.Arch) from an accredited school of architecture.
 Further information and checklist for general and department-specific application requirements can be found on the graduate application requirements page.

 It depends on the state or issuing body.
 For an understanding of how NAAB-accredited degrees may or may not be required for architectural licensure in New York State, please review the Education Requirements on the New York State Education Department’s License Requirements for Architects website.

 What type of work should be included in my portfolio?
 What is the preferred format?

 Applicants must present a portfolio providing evidence of their interest in architecture using the media of their choice- architecture, photography, drawing, graphic design, etc. The portfolio should demonstrate conceptual and analytical capability, as well as visual and spatial skills.
 Portfolios should be designed in a booklet layout and uploaded as a single PDF to pratt.slideroom.com.

 Is there a minimum required GPA, or GRE or TOEFL score?